thehonorguard/mkdocs/docs/basics.md

 ## Platoon element

-The platoon element consists of the platoon-leader (PLT), the platoon-medic and optional an Joint terminal attack controller (JTAC) or Forward Observer (FO) when the mission requires it.
+The platoon element consists of the platoon leader (PLT), the platoon medic and optional an Joint terminal attack controller (JTAC) or Forward Observer (FO) when the mission requires it.
 Although this element is present on the field, it does not see much combat.
 It's main purpose is to coordinate all Squads under it's command.
 With the platoon medic present in this element, it usually moves behind the battlefield to treat wounded.
 Usually there is only 1 platoon element, but as the unit grows, it is expected to have more than one.

-### Platoon-leader
+### Platoon leader
-The platoon-leader answers directly to HQ, and acts as the highest ranking officer on the field.
+The platoon leader answers directly to HQ, and acts as the highest ranking officer on the field.
 He coordinates squads and is responsible of forming a battleplan or adapt it during the mission.

 ### Platoon-Medic
-The Platoon-medic (or just "medic" for short) is the highest ranking medical personnel in the operation.
+The Platoon medic (or just "medic" for short) is the highest ranking medical personnel in the operation.
 He is more educated and capable and effective medically than it's combat life saver (CLS) counterpart and coordinates treatment of casualties with them.
-With it's position in the platoon element, it can directly coordinate with the platoon-leader.
+With it's position in the platoon element, it can directly coordinate with the platoon leader.

 ### JTAC/FO
  To prevent any high explosive ordinance from landing in the wrong place, all air or fire support teams require a JTAC/FO.
 The JTAC/FO is responsible for relaying and converting platoon leader's orders like "blow up that house" to something precise and effective to the support team.
 Often the JTAC/FO is allowed to suggest targets or call in ordinance at their own discretion, as long as the PLT is timely noted.

 ## Infantry Squad
-A squad is the primary asset of a platoon-leader.
+A squad is the primary asset of a platoon leader.
 These teams are capable of effectively deal with objectives on their own.
 A full team consists of 6 soldiers, all with their own role.
-Not all squads are setup with the same roles and can also be changed depending on attendance and mission requirements. all teams are made up from at least: 1 squad-leader, 1 combat lifesaver (CLS) and one rifleman varient. the rest of the team is filled up with specialized roles like Heavy Anti-tank or automatic rifleman.
+Not all squads are setup with the same roles and can also be changed depending on attendance and mission requirements. all teams are made up from at least: 1 squad leader, 1 combat lifesaver (CLS) and one rifleman varient. the rest of the team is filled up with specialized roles like Heavy Anti-tank or automatic rifleman.

 ## buddy system